Orcomp/Boxstarter/Readme.md

 #### Icons

-- Right click on desktop and change the icons to small
+- Right click on desktop and change the icons to small (Should be set by PowerShell script).

-#### Disable search indexing

-- Run Services.msc
-- Find " Windows Search", double click on the entry
-- Set Startup Type to "Disabled"
-- Reboot

 #### Power Plan